 The vocal music program at Barbara Ingram School for the Arts provides comprehensive preparation in vocal music.
-Students participate in a variety of performance ensembles; receive weekly private lessons, and study music theory and literature.
-All students study piano, music technology and conducting.
+Students participate in a variety of performance ensembles, receive weekly private lessons, and study music theory and literature.
+Students also have the opportunity to study piano, music technology and conducting.
 The students participate in numerous Master Classes and have the opportunity to perform both individually and in ensembles.

 program of studies

 - Diction for Singers

 - Senior schedules are individualized based on interest and career goals

 - Acting for Singers